reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 89. [CSRF For Adding Users](https://hackerone.com/reports/225326) to New Relic - 7 upvotes, $0
 90. [[Bypass] Code injection to open redirect in https://insights.newrelic.com/accounts/2521182/dashboards/1026927](https://hackerone.com/reports/727368) to New Relic - 7 upvotes, $0
 91. [HTML Injection In Email In one.newrelic.com](https://hackerone.com/reports/1173219) to New Relic - 7 upvotes, $0
-92. [Ability to run monitors' jobs of other accounts and to read these jobs content (including the secure credentials values)](https://hackerone.com/reports/787886) to New Relic - 6 upvotes, $2500
+92. [NR-wide cross account access through misconfigured CORS-policy of multiple endpoints](https://hackerone.com/reports/751699) to New Relic - 6 upvotes, $3125
-93. [IDOR allows accounts to view full name of other accounts based on email through share notes feature](https://hackerone.com/reports/476958) to New Relic - 6 upvotes, $750
+93. [Ability to run monitors' jobs of other accounts and to read these jobs content (including the secure credentials values)](https://hackerone.com/reports/787886) to New Relic - 6 upvotes, $2500
-94. [Open redirection on login](https://hackerone.com/reports/123172) to New Relic - 6 upvotes, $0
+94. [IDOR allows accounts to view full name of other accounts based on email through share notes feature](https://hackerone.com/reports/476958) to New Relic - 6 upvotes, $750
-95. [Potential sub-domain hijacking](https://hackerone.com/reports/178537) to New Relic - 6 upvotes, $0
+95. [Open redirection on login](https://hackerone.com/reports/123172) to New Relic - 6 upvotes, $0
-96. [CSRF - Delete all empty application policy](https://hackerone.com/reports/123092) to New Relic - 6 upvotes, $0
+96. [Potential sub-domain hijacking](https://hackerone.com/reports/178537) to New Relic - 6 upvotes, $0
-97. [NR-wide cross account access through misconfigured CORS-policy of multiple endpoints](https://hackerone.com/reports/751699) to New Relic - 5 upvotes, $3125
+97. [CSRF - Delete all empty application policy](https://hackerone.com/reports/123092) to New Relic - 6 upvotes, $0
 98. [Stored XSS at APM transaction map (transactionName field)](https://hackerone.com/reports/667770) to New Relic - 5 upvotes, $2500
 99. [CSRF at adding new role (user-management.service.newrelic.com)](https://hackerone.com/reports/504782) to New Relic - 5 upvotes, $1500
 100. [Permissions leaks the full name of other NR accounts - Regression of #267636](https://hackerone.com/reports/347665) to New Relic - 5 upvotes, $1500